syncfusion-content/xamarin-docs/Xamarin/Chips/Customization.md

 ---
 layout : post
-title : Customization for Syncfusion Essential Xamarin.Forms SfChip. description : How to customize the appearance of Xamarin.Forms SfChips. platform : xamarin control : Chips documentation : ug
+title : Customization in Xamarin Chips control | Syncfusion description : Learn about Customization support in Syncfusion Xamarin Chips control and more details. platform : xamarin control : Chips documentation : ug
 ---

-## Customization of SfChip
+# Customization of SfChip

 The chip control supports to customize the background color, border color, close button color, and more.
 The chip control can be customized using the following properties: